fengjixuchui/Android_security-1/分析记录/castbox分析记录.md

 	- File-system, network, inter-component communications, etc.

 * How does the app interact with network endpoints?
-* How does it store private information?
+* How does it store private information? 还未
 * Check whether a functionality can be abused?